OfficeForProductSafetyAndStandards/cosmetic-product-notifications/cosmetics-worker/README.md

 ### Deployment from scratch

-This assumes that you've run [the deployment from scratch steps for the MSPSDS website](../mspsds-web/README.md#deployment-from-scratch) and [the deployment from scratch steps for the antivirus API](../antivirus/README.md#deployment-from-scratch).
+This assumes that you've run [the deployment from scratch steps for the PSD website](../psd-web/README.md#deployment-from-scratch) and [the deployment from scratch steps for the antivirus API](../antivirus/README.md#deployment-from-scratch).

 Start by setting up the following credentials: